carbon-language/carbon-lang/llvm/docs/LangRef.rst

 .. _constrainedfp:

-Constrained Floating Point Intrinsics
+Constrained Floating-Point Intrinsics
 -------------------------------------

-These intrinsics are used to provide special handling of floating point operations when specific rounding mode or floating point exception behavior is required.
-By default, LLVM optimization passes assume that the rounding mode is round-to-nearest and that floating point exceptions will not be monitored.
+These intrinsics are used to provide special handling of floating-point operations when specific rounding mode or floating-point exception behavior is required.
+By default, LLVM optimization passes assume that the rounding mode is round-to-nearest and that floating-point exceptions will not be monitored.
 Constrained FP intrinsics are used to support non-default rounding modes and accurately preserve exception behavior without compromising LLVM's ability to optimize FP code when the default behavior is used.

-Each of these intrinsics corresponds to a normal floating point operation.
+Each of these intrinsics corresponds to a normal floating-point operation.
 The first two arguments and the return value are the same as the corresponding FP operation.